 dosing

-Coffee dose refers to the amount of ground coffee used for brewing coffee.
+dose refers to the amount of ground coffee used for brewing coffee.
 This, like yield is measured in grams rather than volume to enable baristas to get a precise measurement.

-This is not to be confused with the coffee yield, which refers to the amount of extracted espresso after brewing.
+This is not to be confused with the coffee yield, which refers to the amount of extracted after brewing.

 The dose is therefore a solid (ground coffee beans) measurement whereas the yield is a liquid (brewed coffee) measurement.

 The coffee dose is one of the factors, along with the yield, water volume and grind size that influences the final coffee extraction.
-The dose weight is typically adjusted marginally if the extraction is very close to being right and the barista feels that the grind size is correct.
+The dose weight is typically adjusted marginally if the is very close to being right and the barista feels that the grind size is correct.
 Adjusting the dose allows for a very minor adjustment whereas adjusting the grind changes the extraction more considerably.